 Apply for the Scholarship

-Applications for the 2023 Will Ballantyne Scholarship for Visual Arts will open in October 2022.
+Applications for The 2023 Will Ballantyne Scholarship for Visual Arts are now open.
+Applications close on Friday 28 October 2022.